heroiclabs/nakama-docs/docs/social-groups-clans.md

 ### Kick a member

 An admin or superadmin can kick a member from the group.
-The user is removed but can rejoin again later unless the group is private in which case an admin must accept the join request.
+The user is removed but can rejoin again later unless the user is [banned](###Ban a group member) or the group is private in which case an admin must accept the rejoin request.

 If a user is removed from a group it does not prevent them from joining other groups.